eseidel/space_traders/README.md

 * Teach miners how to coordinate with haulers to sell their goods further away.
 * Add refining
 * Add gas siphoning
-* Add logic for command ship to switch between trading and mining depending on expected profit.
 * Buy traders when trading is more profitable than mining, and vice versa.
 * Remove all use of maxJumps and use distance or maxWaypoints instead.
   Jumps will get the wrong answers in dense areas of the galaxy.
 * Be able to buy miners outside of the main system.
-* Add dedicated survey ships.
 * Calculate "wait time" when servicing a ship.
 * Try changing deal finding heuristic to only consider buy price.
 * Spread out traders across the galaxy better.